Skip to content

 Source: Aon / company reports

-Exhibit shows a breakdown of the total GPW of each ARA constituent in 2022, based on our best interpretation of the available data.
+Exhibit shows a breakdown of the total GPW of each ARA constituent, based on our best interpretation of the available data.
 The combined contribution of the three largest companies – Munich Re, Swiss Re and Hannover Re – was 45%.

 Breakdown of 2022 Total GPW by ARA Constituent ($ bn)